fifty-six/Scarab/README.md

 This is a mod manager for Hollow Knight aimed at making the process of installing mods easier for users.

 ![screenshot](https://i.imgur.com/kJH4xGt.png)

+## Usage
+- Get the latest release [here](https://github.com/fifty-six/Scarab/releases/latest).
+- Unzip and run it.
+- Mods appear in the top left corner of the game title screen after installation.